Criminal Restraint Charges 2C:13-2

 If you or a loved one has been charged with criminal restraint, false imprisonment, stalking, harassment, criminal mischief, aggravated assault or kidnapping, the Law Offices of Proetta & Oliver can help.
 Our criminal defense attorneys have been representing clients accused of various crimes in courts throughout Monmouth County, including the Tinton Falls Municipal Court, the Wall Municipal Court, the Freehold Municipal Court, the Middletown Municipal Court, the Long Branch Municipal Court and the Asbury Municipal Court.
 If you would like to come into our Middletown office and speak with one of our criminal defense attorneys about your options then please contact us directly at (732)858-6959.
 Our office is located at 18 Kings Highway, Suite 109 in Middletown.
 It is directly across the street from the Middletown Municipal Court.
 As always, our initial consultations are free of costs, so if you have any questions please do not hesitate to contact us.

-Criminal Restraint Charges in Asbury Park New Jersey
+What to Know about Criminal Restraint Charges in New Jersey

 - That the Defendant knowingly restrained the victim;